Gulfport Combat Readiness Training Center

 Gulfport Combat Readiness Training Center is a United States Air Force training center, located at Gulfport-Biloxi International Airport, Mississippi.
 It is located 5 mi north-northeast of Gulfport, Mississippi.

 Overview

 The Air National Guard Combat Readiness Training Center (CRTC) at Gulfport, Mississippi hosts regular deployments of Air National Guard units, and offers convenient offshore airspace that is fully instrumented (ACMI) for recording air-to-air engagements.
 Nearby Camp Shelby, MS features an air-to-ground range and sufficient low-altitude MOA airspace to provide realistic ground attack scenarios.

 All Airspace and ranges/drop zones are instrumented on the $26 million Air Combat Training System (ACTS).
 This system provides training and debriefing capability and combines electronic threat and scoring systems as well.

+The CRTC has approximately 160 full-time military and civilian employees with a sixty-five million dollar economic impact for FY99.
+The CRTC has bed space for approximately 1,000 personnel and can accommodate up to three separate flying units simultaneously.
+Flight line ramp space can support up to nine C-5s, twenty-two KC-135s or one hundred fighters.

 The CRTC has two tenant Mississippi Air National Guard units on base.